andywiecko/Majoranapp/DEVELOPER_GUIDE.md

 ### Connection repacking

-To enable user defined connections for new implemented terms to work with JSON script, one have to modify the `Majoranapp/Majoranapp_bits/ConnectionsFiller.hpp`.
+To enable defined connections by the user for newly implemented terms to work with JSON script, one has to modify the `Majoranapp/Majoranapp_bits/ConnectionsFiller.hpp`.
-Depending on the namespace `Spinfull`, `Spinless` or other, one have to add new term to the corresponding function `static void SpinfullSwitch` or `static void SpinlessSwitch`, by expanding the function with the following code
+Depending on the namespace `Spinfull`, `Spinless` or other, one has to add a new term to the corresponding function `static void SpinfullSwitch` or `static void SpinlessSwitch`, by expanding the function with the following code

 ```c++
 template <class T>